Title 26: Professions and Occupations

 (6) Take or cause depositions to be taken as needed in any investigation, hearing, or proceeding.

 (7) Adopt rules establishing a security guard or private investigator training program, consisting of not fewer than 40 hours of training, as a prerequisite to registration.
 Full-time employees shall complete the training program prior to being issued a permanent registration.
 Part-time employees shall complete not fewer than eight hours of training prior to being issued a part-time employee temporary registration which shall be valid for 180 days.
 The remaining training hours for part-time employees shall be completed within the temporary registration period of 180 days or before the employee has worked 500 hours, whichever occurs first.
 The part-time employee temporary registration shall expire after 180 days or 500 hours.
 For the purposes of this section, "part-time employee" means an employee who works no more than 80 hours per month.
-The board may prioritize training subjects to require that certain subject areas are covered in the initial eight hours of training required
+The board may prioritize training subjects to require that certain subject areas are covered in the initial eight hours of training required for part-time employees.

 (8) Adopt rules establishing continuing education requirements and establish or approve continuing education programs to assist a licensee or registrant in meeting these requirements.
 (Added 1981, No. 98, § 1; amended 1989, No. 250 (Adj.
 Sess.), § 4(d); 1995, No. 144 (Adj.
 Sess.), § 4; 2001, No. 151 (Adj.
 Sess.), § 28, eff.
 June 27, 2002; 2005, No. 27, § 89a.)